HDRUK/hutch/website/docs/devs/external-systems/wfexs/running-test-workflow.md

 # Running HutchWorker workflow

 ## Rquest Omop Worker Workflows
 The rquest-omop-worker workflows can be found [here](https://github.com/HDRUK/hutch/tree/main/workflows).
   - `sec-hutch.cwl`: Main workflow linked in `workflow_id` in WfExS stage file.
   - `sec-hutchx86.cwl`: Same as above but configured for intel chip

   - `rquest-oneshot.cwl`: CommandLineTool referenced in main workflow.
   - `rquest-oneshotx86.cwl`: Same as above but configured for intel chip

+**Note:** WfExS needs the workflows to be nested as of now, with main workflow linking to the CommandLineTool.

 ## Configuration
 ### Set up local DB